frets & refrains counselors

 CD Baby http://cdbaby.com/cd/bobbyicon

-Jack is a keen naturalist and zoologist so he is your “go to” man if you need help with identifying any of the wildlife at camp – as well as help finding classes, answering questions about the camp, cats, your instrument or if you need some solid bass for your new songs at the Open Mic – so feel free to ask him anything!
+Jack is a keen naturalist and zoologist so he is your “go to” man if you need help with identifying any of the wildlife at camp – as well as help finding classes, answering questions about the camp, animals, your instrument or if you need some solid bass for your new song at the Open Mic – so feel free to ask him anything!

 Singer-songwriter, guitarist, London born Zak Hobbs is the grandson of Richard and Linda Thompson, and nephew to Teddy and Jack.
 In 2015, Zak featured on his family’s collaborative album, called Thompson.
 Zak is also the multi-instrumentalist for the BBC Folk Award winning band, “The Rails.”
 He has also toured with Teddy Thompson and Sunny Ozell.